 Misty Mountain Farm is a family farm raising animals humanely.
 We are not a campground and are best set up for tents and small campers.
-There are two sites. ( one on Hipcamp, and one on Airbnb ) There is also a tiny house in the camping area.
+The site is large with a 12x12 deck, hammock, and firepit.
 We have great views in a peaceful setting.
-There is a outhouse and a solar shower for guests.
+There is a outhouse and a hot shower for guests.
 Fire wood is sold at the farm store but you are welcome to gather wood from the woods around the farm..

 - Check in: After 12PM

 - On arrival: Go straight to camp

 - Accepts bookings: 12 months out Weeknight discount: 10% off

 You know what would make this trip even better?

 Take advantage of these offers available to add to your trip to Misty Mountain Farm Camping

 Natural features you'll find at Misty Mountain Farm Camping in Vermont.